 The answer is that you shouldn’t.

-I had a bushy beard before my own wedding, and I just had it cleaned up a bit the day before (neckline, cheekline, some light shaping work), and no one had anything negative to say about it.
+I had a bushy beard before my own wedding, and I just had it cleaned up a bit the day before (trimming the beards neckline, cheekline, some light shaping work), and no one had anything negative to say about it.

 Besides, I had been rocking a beard for a couple of years before without ever fully shaving it off, it would have been really weird if I had suddenly been at the altar all babyfaced up.